|

 they have to appoint a committee to go out and talk to the people to

+find out what is bothering them.
 The reason I decided to run for Council of Ward 6 - Hanmer &

 Val Therese is that I live here and I am tired of being treated like